 - Any other goods which may become liable to damage any person or property whatsoever

 - Dangerous Goods may include some general health & beauty products such as aerosol-based products like hairspray, tanning spray, shaving cream, and deodorant; aftershave and mouthwash containing alcohol; nail polish and nail polish remover with acetone; alcohol-based perfumes; rubbing alcohol, hand sanitizers

-- Toys without a CE marking, registered trademark, accompanying user instructions and labelling with country of origin and warning labels (e.g. age recommendation/loose parts)
+- Toys without a CE marking, registered trademark, accompanying user instructions and labelling with the country of origin and warning labels (e.g. age recommendation/loose parts)

 These devices with built-in batteries are acceptable:

 - You can send small quantities of brand new electronic devices with built-in batteries that cannot be removed or replaced by the user.
 Examples of acceptable devices include remote control (RC) toys, drones, mobile phones, laptop computers and handheld power tools (ie: small quantities of brand new electronic devices with built-in batteries that can’t be removed or replaced by the user).

 - You may also send tested, proven non-spillable batteries in proper packaging.
 These type of batteries are allowed to be shipped as non-hazardous items under international rules as they will not leak from a cracked case at high-temps.
 Batteries and packaging may also be marked “NONSPILLABLE” or “NONSPILLABLE BATTERY”

 - Automotive (car) battery